megamanics/protector-app-bot/README.md

-# protector-app-bot
+# Probot: protector-app-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A GitHub App built with [Probot](https://github.com/probot/probot) that enables protection on main branch of a newly created repository within an organization.

 ## Install